for foreign postdoctoral fellows

 2) Employment Authorization

 The Employment Authorization will only be delivered upon presentation of an official letter of job offer from the CRM.
 The cost of the authorization is CND$150.
-It is essential that this document state the exact period (with start and end dates) of your stay in Canada (usually 12 or 24 months).
+It is essential that this document states the exact period (with start and end dates) of your stay in Canada (usually 12 or 24 months).
 In addition, please pay special attention to the " Employer " section of your Employment Authorization: If your fellowship entails research activity at the CRM the " Employer " section should show " Université de Montréal ".
 This will not prevent you from doing research at other institutions.
-But if you have an invitation to teach at another Québec university, for example as a teaching assistant or lecturer at McGill or Concordia, then the " Employer " section must also give the names of the other institution(s).
-It is therefore very important to have a letter of job offer from the CRM that states the correct period of the fellowship and correct institutions at which you will be working.
+But if you have an invitation to teach at another Québec University, for example as a teaching assistant or lecturer at McGill or Concordia, then the " Employer " section must also give the names of the other institution(s).
+It is therefore very important to have a letter of job offer from the CRM that states the right period of the fellowship and right institutions at which you will be working.
 If these conditions change between the initial offer and the time when you undertake to obtain the Employment Authorization, then please do request a new letter of offer from us with the corrected information.

 3) Health Insurance